 That research, and the data on Angler collected by both OpenDNS and Talos is as broad as it is deep.
 Starting in June 2013 at BSides Raleigh, OpenDNS Research Labs’ Dhia Mahjoub first described Angler’s use of the “domain shadowing” technique to evade detection by network security products.
 This behavior was later also described by Talos researchers Nick Biasini and Joel Esler in an in-depth analysis of Angler published in March of this year.
 Mahjoub further described Angler’s architecture in talks at Virus Bulletin, Black Hat and other conferences during 2014.

-Hubbard said that one of the takeaways from this latest takedown is how OpenDNS and Talos researchers can leverage their different, but mutually-reinforcing skills to uncover other ongoing campaigns.
+Hubbard said that one of the takeaways from this latest takedown is how OpenDNS (now Cisco Umbrella) and Talos researchers can leverage their different, but mutually-reinforcing skills to uncover other ongoing campaigns.

 “OpenDNS has developed very accurate models that can predict where attackers behind Angler are going to move next.
 For example, we can analyze traffic spikes and how these spikes relate to the Angler infrastructure that attackers own versus other online infrastructure,” said Hubbard.
 “Because we see all of the DNS traffic, we know there are connections in our graph of data that indicate people who are infected with Angler get CryptoWall and also TeslaCrypt.
 But Talos actually had a hunting team that was able to go in and pull the infrastructure out.
 This ability, combined with the great sample data Talos has through Threat Grid and AMP can provide real attribution to attacks.”

 For more information about Angler, exploit kits and today’s announcement, check out the infographic below.
-For more detailed information from the Talos team, visit the Cisco Security blog.
+Click for more information on Cisco Umbrella and Cisco Talos.